 Often simply called Sé, this cathedral located in Baixa was built in 1147 and is the oldest church in the present-day capital.
 It has been altered throughout time, particularly after the 1755 earthquake by Marquês de Pombal.
 The main chapel was rebuilt in neoclassical and Rococo architectural styles.
 Also known as the Brave, King Afonso IV, who died in 1357 is buried in the cathedral.
 The cathedral is free to visit!

-“Mosteiro dos Jerónimos” is a former monastery in Belém constructed in Portuguese Late Gothic Manueline style.
-Construction began in 1501 to celebrate Vasco da Gama’s return from sea.
+“Mosteiro dos Jerónimos” is a former monastery in Belem constructed in Portuguese Late Gothic Manueline style.
+A UNESCO World Heritage site, the construction of Jeronimos monastery began in 1501 to celebrate Vasco da Gama’s return from sea.
 Vasco da Gama was a Portuguese explorer and the first man in Europe to reach India by sea.
 However, it was only finished in the seventeenth century.
 Vasco da Gama’s tomb resides inside the monastery.
 In 1833, the monastery was secularised and was given to a charity called Real Casa Pia de Lisboa.
 Declared a World Heritage Site in 1983 by UNESCO, this monument is a must-see.

-You can visit the church inside for free, but the monastery’s two-story cloister costs €10 to visit.
+You can visit the church inside for free, but the monastery’s two-story cloister costs €10 to visit or you can pay to skip the line.

-Also, make sure to stop by “Pastéis de Belem”, a 2-minute walk away, where the traditional Portuguese custard tart was first invented.
+Also, make sure to stop by “Pastéis de Belem”, a 2-minute walk away, where the traditional Portuguese custard tart was first invented, known as the “Pastel de Nata”.
 The recipe from this place is a secret.
 You´ll have to wait in line, but it is so worth it.

-The 30m Belém Tower was built in the 1500s in Manuelino style, like the Jerónimos monastery.
-It was also declared a World Heritage Site in 1983.
+The 30m Belem Tower was built in the 1500s in Manuelino style, like the Jerónimos monastery.
+It was also declared a UNESCO World Heritage Site in 1983.
 The tower was built to defend the city as it is located near the Tagus River.
-It also served as a place for the embarkation of Portuguese explorers and so is often seen as a symbol of Europe’s Age of Discoveries.
+Belem Tower also served as a place for the embarkation of Portuguese explorers and so is often seen as a symbol of Europe’s Age of Discoveries.

-You can go up to the roof terrace and enjoy a stunning view of the river and Belém, as well as get a tour of the inside of the tower.
+You can go up to the roof terrace and enjoy a stunning view of the river and Belem, as well as get a guided tour of the inside of the tower.
 Children under 12 years do not pay and adults pay €6.

 7. Monument of the Discoveries

-A 10 minute walk away from Belém Tower, you can see the “Padrão dos Descobrimentos” which stands 52m tall.
+A 10-minute walk from Belem Tower, you can see the “Padrão dos Descobrimentos” which stands 52m tall.
 This monument was made in 1939, during the dictatorship, and represented the glorification of Portuguese exploration and colonialism during this period.
 However, at this time, it was built with perishable materials for the Portuguese World Exhibition.
 An official one was erected in 1960 to honor the 500-year death of Henry the Navigator.
 Many have criticized the romanticization of this monument as a symbol of colonialism and have asked to have it taken down.

-One of the greatest things about Lisbon is that you are very close to other towns and cities in Portugal that are perfect for tourism.
+What makes Lisbon one of the best cities in Portugal is that you are very close to stunning hidden gems that are perfect for a day trip.
 It would be a waste to not take advantage of its location.
 We have selected the two best places for a day trip: Sintra and Cascais.

 A UNESCO World Heritage site, Sintra is a town known for its forested terrain, astonishing palaces that once belonged to royal families, and the delicious “Travesseiro de Sintra”.